ironicbadger/pms-wiki/docs/day-two/quality-of-life-tweaks.md

 ```
 ### Making aliases persistent

-Aliases created by using `alias` command in the terminal will only be available for the current session.
+Aliases created using the `alias` command in the terminal will only be available for the current session.
 To make an alias persist across sessions it must be added the shell's initialization file.
 Here are some examples for popular shells:

  - Bash: `~/.bashrc`, this is typically the default shell.
  - ZSH: `~/.zshrc`